Skip to the main content.

 For businesses where every minute of downtime is unacceptable, or where data integrity against advanced threats is paramount – for instance, IP in design firms or sensitive research data – the built-in resilience of Panzura CloudFS is a clear and distinct advantage.
 It drastically reduces the financial impact of downtime and allows technologists to rapidly restore clean data by reverting to clean snapshots.
 It’s that simple.

-Learn how CloudFS stacks up against Egnyte with significant real-world implications for workforce collaboration, data resilience, and enterprise-class scalability.
+Learn how CloudFS stacks up against Egnyte for multi-site collaboration, data resilience, and scalability.

 This blog is part of a 4-part series exploring the differences between CloudFS and Egnyte for file management.
 Read the other blogs in the series here: